 “Companies want to have control over the information they are putting into and getting out of their EHS management system – canned reports are a particular frustration of practitioners we speak to looking to replace an out-of-the-box system.
 The success of our clients’ user adoption is largely down to the systems we deliver being tailored to match their unique process.
 The ability to configure is almost always top of the list of needs and wants of EHS professionals I speak to.” – Andy Gray, Principal Consultant at Pro-Sapien

-For the foreseeable future this will be our preferred deployment model; however, OOTB has its place and as EHS software becomes more affordable, the demand for ready-to-go systems will increase as smaller organizations buy into the marketplace.
+For the foreseeable future this will be our preferred deployment model.
+However, OOTB has its place and demand for ready-to-go systems will increase as smaller organizations buy into the marketplace.

 If you have any questions about how Pro-Sapien can be configured, don't hesitate to get in touch.